 More Salad Recipes

-If you love salads with wholesome ingredients, take a look at our other lunch-worthy salads:
+If you love wholesome salads, take a look at our other lunch–worthy meals:

 - 1 cup farro uncooked